BlackIron Financial

 Level-Funded Medium High Medium 5–50 employees, healthier group

-ICHRA High High High Any size, flexible workforce
+ICHRA High High High Any size, flexible or remote workforce

 Association Plan Medium Medium Low Trade-based businesses